kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 ### Worker and Node Definition

-To better understand what does Nodes and Worker mean in the diagram above, the following table explains naming that each framework or technology uses:
+To better understand what "Nodes" and "Worker" mean in the diagram above, the following table explains the naming that each framework or technology uses:

 <table>
   <tr>